-Lacey Harbicht is representing Chemistry Matters at the Canadian Land Reclamation Association (CLRA) Annual Conference.
+Lacey Harbicht represented Chemistry Matters at the Canadian Land Reclamation Association (CLRA) Annual Conference.

-On Thursday, February 23rd, Lacey is presenting “Using Fingerprint Techniques and Multivariate Statistics to Identify Natural Salinity versus Anthropogenic Salinity.”
-This talk will cover using solid science to determine true salinity impacts from natural levels.
+On Thursday, February 23rd, Lacey presented “Using Fingerprint Techniques and Multivariate Statistics to Identify Natural Salinity versus Anthropogenic Salinity.”
+This talk covered the use of solid science to determine true salinity impacts from natural levels.

 The ability to recognize natural salinity in soil versus anthropogenic salinity is the key to prevent unnecessary remediation.
 Using salinity fingerprinting techniques along with the use of multivariate statistics, it is possible to identify natural saline conditions from those caused by anthropogenic sources.

 Naturally elevated salinity ions in soil may be found in concentrations high enough to elevate salinity related parameters (i.e. electrical conductivity (EC) and sodium adsorption ratio (SAR)) above applicable guidelines.